 Virtual intern Maya L. on Zoom

-Candidates should have an interest in historic preservation and may come from a wide variety of disciplines, such as history, architectural history, archaeology, planning, law, architectural design, communications, or education.
+Candidates should have an interest in historic preservation and may come from a wide variety of disciplines, such as history, architectural history, archaeology, planning, law, cultural resource management, architectural design, education, communications, or library science.
 Selected interns complete projects contributing to or broadening awareness of the work of the ACHP and our historic preservation partners nationwide.
 Specific assignments are developed based on current agency priorities and the skills and interests of selected interns.
 Interns become familiar with the full range of work of the agency through orientation and training, and by participating in meetings to observe the development and implementation of federal historic preservation policy.
 They may also participate in programs with others interning at related agencies and organizations, and the ACHP will assist interns with networking and advice.

 Explore preservation-related careers and develop professional skills promoting the sustainable use of our nation’s diverse historic resources.